 Nola Couture is the perfect place to buy a thoughtful gift or a easy-to-wear souvenir.
 Nola Couture also has women's wear, as well as designs for pets and kids.
 Check out their collection of wine glasses and doozies while you're at it.

 Multiple Locations, jeffshaberdashery.com

 Jeff Chouset, Jr. started his men's clothing store Jeff's Haberdashery in 1973.
-Since that time, Jeff and his sons have expanded the single store to two locations in Metairie (3020 Severn Avenue) and Algiers (4100 Gen. De Gaulle Avenue).
-Jeff's Haberdashery sets itself apart with in-house tailoring.
+Since that time, Jeff and his sons have expanded the single store to two locations in Metairie (3020 Severn Ave.) and Algiers (4100 Gen. De Gaulle Ave.).
+Jeff's Haberdashery sets itself apart with its in-house tailoring.

 Local New Orleans Clothing Stores For Men